stevsmit/vampy-api/docs/index.md

 Built on `json-server` for simplicity and easy local setup, the Vampy API lets you query detailed information about individual vampires, their special powers, and the media where they appear.

+## The Vampy data model at a glance

+The Vampy API exposes three primary, interconnected resources.
+Together they form a small graph you can query in many ways:

+- **`/vampires`** – Core vampire profiles, including name, traits, and identifiers used to join to other resources.
+- **`/media`** – Film, TV, books, and other appearances, each linked to a specific vampire via `vampireId`.
+- **`/specialPowers`** – Unique or notable abilities, also linked to vampires via `vampireId`.

+By combining these resources, you can answer questions like:

+- “Which powers does this vampire have?”
+- “In which movies has this vampire appeared?”
+- “Which vampires share a specific ability?”

 ## Why use the Vampy API?

 The Vampy API gives you: